 Once you have reported your accident, incident or near miss, it will be reviewed by a member of the Safety, Health and Wellbeing team.
 You may be contacted and asked to provide further information as part of an investigation.

 The University has a legal duty to document workplace incidents/accidents and to report certain types of accidents, injuries and dangerous occurrences arising out of its work activity to the relevant enforcing authority.

 Incidents and accidents will be investigated to establish what lessons can be learned to prevent such incidents/accidents re-occurring.

-For issues with your physical environment and the University buildings, please report it using Estates Self Service Live.
+For issues with your physical environment and the University buildings, please visit the Reporting a building fault page.